-It’s autumn time again.
-I just love everything about this season, it's my favourite time of year.
+It’s autumn again.
+I just love everything about this season, it's my favorite time of year.
 A step between summer and winter, it can be a wonderful mix of very warm days along with milder, cooler ones.
 The days get shorter and sleeping gets more satisfying than ever!
 In every way the autumnal season is a delight to the senses, some are so appealing and you don’t need to feel sorry that the summer is over.
-I thought it would be fun to list some of the different ways we can experience the sights, sounds, smells, textures, and tastes of autumn.
+I thought it would be fun to list some of the different ways we can experience the sights, sounds, smells, textures, and tastes of fall.

 Delicious autumn!
 My very soul is wedded to it, and if I were a bird I would fly about the earth seeking the successive autumns.
 George Eliot

 Winter will soon be here, but while we’re in this rosy moment, why not seize the inspiration, go outside armed with autumn songs, involve the children and have some fun together with your outdoor musical instruments.
 Whether you want to sing about starting school, collecting conkers, harvest time, or the changing seasons - outdoor musical instruments are perfect for some fun outdoor music time this term-time.

 So to get you in the full leaf-crunching, tea, and toast spirit - here are a few autumn song ideas (excluding spooky Halloweeny music, which is really its own genre) just what you need to get you into an Autumnal mood and inspire some lovely seasonal activities.